HOME

 Cancer Therapy via Simultaneous Non-apoptotic Cell Death Mechanisms

-Project ID: D2018-15 Background Most current cancer therapies rely on agents that trigger apoptotic (programmed) cell-death pathways.
+Project ID: D2018-15 Most current cancer therapies rely on agents that trigger apoptotic (programmed) cell-death pathways.
 During treatment, tumors can acquire mutations that diminish apoptotic responses and become chemoresistant, often accompanied by increased drug efflux and enhanced DNA repair.
-This resistance contributes to therapeutic...
+This resistance contributes to therapeutic failure, particularly...

 Advancement in Platinum Based Cancer Therapeutics